arwysyah/ArcNodes/README.md

 Lifecycle methods in Arc Component System are used to hook into various stages of a component's lifecycle.
 Here's how they work:

 - `initialize()`: Called once when the component is first created.
-- `onUpdate(prevProps, prevState)`: Called whenever the component updates.
+- `onDidUpdate(prevProps, prevState)`: Called whenever the component updates.
 - `onDestroy()`: Called just before the component is removed from the DOM.

 ### Example Usage